Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### When the Product Owner can see the Development Team work?
+### When the Product Owner can see the Developers work?

 - [ ] Just at the Sprint Review.
-- [ ] Whenever the Development Team is ready.
+- [ ] Whenever the Developers are ready.
 - [x] Anytime the Product Owner asks.
-- [ ] When the Tech Lead allows the Development Team to show their work.
+- [ ] When the Tech Lead allows the Developers to show their work.

 **[⬆ Back to Top](#table-of-contents)**